roboportal/dakka/README.md

 ## Installing

 Install Dakka as a <a href="https://www.dakka.dev/">Chrome extension</a>.
-Open Chrome devtools and enable Dakka:
+Open Chrome devtools, enable Dakka and start recording:

 <br/>